monenavarro/monenavarro/README.md

 Competent in Agile workflow practices and implementing a succinct and precise Test Driven Development process: applying well known frameworks such as Jest and RSpec.
 An open-minded and excellent team-member with strong transferable skills.

 ### 🌱 Currently working on:
-The Odin Project's JS Full Stack Path to continue developing my knowledge and skills upon completion of Makers Academy. <br />
+Wiley Edge: Women In Tech Aspire Programme ~ Learning JAVA in a cohort of incredible women <br />
 <br />
                              [The Odin Project](https://www.theodinproject.com/paths/full-stack-javascript)